cyberbotics/webots/docs/discord/technical-questions-2020.md

 ##### David Mansolino [Moderator] 06/03/2020 09:45:43
 Yes and no, you can use different langiag for different controllers (i.e. different robots), but you can use the emitter-receiver mechanism to transmit informations between them.

-##### Devan(Professor Felix) 06/03/2020 11:43:02
+##### Devan 06/03/2020 11:43:02
 is there a specific command or programming  function used to enable/display camera input in the webots simulation view?
 I know there is a feed of the camera in the example tutorial worlds but I am unable to recreate it in mine, even after following the same code and using the same robot

 ##### Stefania Pedrazzi [Cyberbotics] 06/03/2020 11:46:49
-`@Devan(Professor Felix)`, do you mean the camera feedback in the view with a magenta border?
+`@Devan`, do you mean the camera feedback in the view with a magenta border?
 This is called "Overlay" and should be enabled by default.
 If it is not (maybe it was closed in a previous run of the simulation), you can enable it by right-clicking on the robot (from the 3D view or scene tree) and selecting the "Overlays" item in the context menu and checking the camera item

 Here is a screenshot of the context menu item to enable the camera overlay